JaoConquista/POC_ChatGPT_with_LangChain/README.md

 * Step 2 - Add you pdf file in the folder "data"

-* Step 3 - create a '.env' file and Insert your openai api key in the environment variable named as "OPENAI_API_KEY" example = OPENAI_API_KEY = "Your key here"
+* Step 3 - On .env file insert your openai api key in the environment variable named as "OPENAI_API_KEY" example = OPENAI_API_KEY = "Your key here"

 * Step 4 - Open terminal in the directory src and run : python main.py